Alabama

 If you love history, Russell County is the place for you.
 In 1832, this county was the first to elect a representative to the United States Congress, and is now the seat of a state university.
 The historic significance of the area has led to the development of some of the best-known museums and tourist attractions in the state.
 There are even historical buildings and monuments in the county.

-READ ABOUT: What to See in Alabama at Walker County - Tourist Attractions
+READ ABOUT: What to See in Alabama at Wilcox County - Tourist Attractions

 Located 22 miles from Russellville, the Bankhead National Forest is home to a National Wild and Scenic River, which is known as the “land of the thousand waterfalls”.
 You can explore the river and enjoy the outdoors with horseback, hiking, and camping.
 This area is also home to ancient Native American relics.
 At the Kinloch Shelter, you can see the rock carvings of a former slave.